 “…oil and copper prices are highly susceptible to swings in global policy uncertainty.
 We consider the commodity-specific fundamentals of both oil and copper markets to be sound… Looking beyond the immediate picture, in the medium–term, we see the need for additional supply, both new and replacement, to be induced across most of the sectors in which we operate.”

 These companies remain highly reputable within the investor space, but it is important to remember nothing is ever certain in the stock market.
-Also, for those interested in ethical investing, these stocks may not feature highly on your ‘to buy’ list.
+Also, for those interested in ethical investing, these stocks may not feature highly on your “to buy” list.

-Which blue chip stocks are in the financial sector?
+What blue chip stocks are in the financial sector?

 The largest piece of the S&P/ASX20 pie is taken up by Financials, with the usual suspects and heavy hitters like Australia and New Zealand Banking Group (ANZ), Commonwealth Bank of Australia (CBA), National Australia Bank Limited (NAB) and Westpac (WBC) among the top.

-Which blue chip stocks are in the Health Care sector?
+What blue chip stocks are in the Health Care sector?

 Since the COVID-19 pandemic took hold of the world, all eyes were on the health care sector and for a vaccine to be formulated.
 So it is no surprise that CSL’s share price didn’t suffer too much during the height of the pandemic.
-At the time of writing, CSL’s one-year return is a respectably 5.98%.
+At the time of writing, CSL’s one-year return is respectably 3.06%.
 CLS shares are available to purchase on, you guessed it, the Australian Securities Exchange.

 Other blue chip stocks on the ASX

 Other notable companies on the ASX20 include property group Goodman, which sits in the Real Estate sector.
-Goodman are responsible for developing and managing industrial real estate, and own several such properties globally.
+Goodman is responsible for developing and managing industrial real estate, and own several such properties globally.
 Grocery giant, Woolworths, also holds a place in the ASX20.
 Their share price peaked at the start of the COVID-19 pandemic.
 And although they haven’t reached that level since, at the time of writing, they are itching closer to that all-time high.